tytydraco/yessleep/out/I_took_a_10000_cash_job_in_the_desert_My_crew_never_made_it_home.md

 "Stow that shit and stay focused," she snapped.
 "This is serious business.
 People have died out here for being careless."

-Something in her tone made my blood run cold despite the heat.
+Something in her tone caught my attention.
 This wasn't just about moving some rocks or digging holes.
-This was something else entirely.

 And I was about to find out what.